ERoydev/rocket-taskify/backend/ai_prompts.md

 Now explain to me for seaOrm how i use it in my API Endpoints to create records in my table

+This is from seaORM TaskEntity::find().all(db).await.
+I wonder what kind of data this function chain returns.
+Lets say that each object looks like that {"name": "Emil", "age": "24"}.
+Don't give me code just give me visualization of how it looks so i can understand how to return the full data from the Api.

+Okay my rust model is from entities it does not have serialize macros on it, so is it good approach to create something like Interface struct for example Task{} that will be responsible to serialize.
+Or this is not the widely used approach

+Interesting if i put macro on the motel inside my Entity folder which corresponds to my database table it works but with my own TaskDTO doesn't work.
+And when i try to use this TaskDTO as a returning argument i have some error because the actuall result from find().all().await.unwrap() .. is <Vec<Model> not <Vec<TaskDTO>> first explain how i can fix this error.
+Second what is the purpose of craating my own TaskDTO interface when it works without it just fine.

+Ahaa so this TaskDTO can fix a problem with me for date.
+Because i am using unix_timestamp so with that i can impl a function that converts this unix timestamp into normal date format which i can send to frontend ready for visualization

+Can u show me how a test cases should look for API on rust rocket framework

+Give me rust implemenatiton of converting Unix-Timestamp into normal format date like dd-mm-yy i need simpler implementation

+Is it good approach to keep both converted due_date into String and the unix_timestamp in another property since i want to make bussiness logic for example the most closes date should have higher priority